Skip to Content

 Socially connected communities are healthier, more trusting, safer, and more prosperous.
 Exploring deeper connections with the people who live and work in your neighborhood can have surprising benefits for you, your neighbors, and the community.

-Kindness Close to Home participants in 2023 said...
+Previous Kindness Close to Home hosts shared...

 "Every participant thanked me multiple times for hosting and as I explained the larger effort and purpose, the guests couldn't say enough complimentary words about the initiative."